Duslerke/datamunge/README.md

 # Setup
 1. **Ensure** you have all the needed dependencies _(see [Dependencies](#Dependencies) section)_.
-2. In order to avoid interfering with the Python package versions installed on your computer globally, a virtual environment will be used that will contain the packages and their versions this project needs in isolation.
+2. To avoid interfering with the Python Pip packages installed on your computer, and/or to avoid the need to manage their versions, a virtual environment will be used that will wrap around this project and contain the packages this project needs in isolation.

    To create a virtual environment for this project, once your terminal window is within the folder directory of this project, run: